aerorobotics/sets/README.md

 > eprint = {[https://www.science.org/doi/pdf/10.1126/scirobotics.adn4722}}](https://www.science.org/doi/pdf/10.1126/scirobotics.adn4722}}) -->

-## Data
+## Dryad

 The primary data and code is stored in the `sets.tar.gz` tarball and can be extracted by `tar -zxvf sets.tar.gz` on linux systems.

 The directory contains the following subdirectories: `src` contains the solver and problem models in cpp and python bindings, `data` and `plots` stores the output of python scripts found in `scripts` with parameters specified in `configs`.
-We include three scripts: `rollout.py`, `value_convergence.py`, and `policy_convergence.py`, that should produce the plots in Figure 5 in the paper.
+We include two scripts: `value_convergence.py`, and `policy_convergence.py`, that should produce the plots in Figure 5 in the paper.
 There may be some small discreptancy in results because the solutions are anytime and therefore depend on machine-specific processor power.

-## Code/Software
+## Github

-An up to date version of the code can be cloned from [todo: github link] (todo: github link).
+An up to date version of the code can be cloned from [https://github.com/aerorobotics/sets](https://github.com/aerorobotics/sets).
 Any updates will be pushed there.

 ## Installation